Ahmed-Abd-El-gawad/Ahmed-Abd-El-gawad/README.md

 - 👋 Hi, I’m @Ahmed-Abd-Elgawad
-- 👀 I’m interested in Network, Cloud, DevOps and cybersecurity
+- 👀 I’m interested in Network, Cloud and DevOps
 - 🌱 I’m currently a senior ECE student
 - 💞️ I’m looking for intership or job
 - 📫 https://www.linkedin.com/in/ahmed-abd-elgawad-9081751b9/